awsome20/EV3Python/README.md

 This is my attempt at learning EV3 MicroPython, using the 2019 FLL competition as a context: reimplementing the student's block code using Python.

+## Goals

+We would like to replicate all the functionality from the 2019 FLL season.
+This includes, from the lowest level to the highest:

+   * Navigation: basic movement with drive motors
+   * Navigation: moving straight with the gyro sensor
+   * Navigation: spinning to exact angles with the gyro sensor
+   * Gyro testing and calibration
+   * Launches (for solving missions)
+   * Menu program (for starting launches interactively during competition)

+As of this writting, this code repository has completed all of the above goals minus the actual launches for solving missions.

 ## Design

 Place UML Here